-In today's world of advanced technology, the Amish population's desire to turn away from modern conveniences is truly fascinating.
-However, arguably more than their technology has held over from the past, which is apparent when you look at the rules for Amish women.
+In today's world of advanced technology, the Amish population's desire to turn away from modern conveniences remains fascinating.
+More than just their technology gets held over from the past, though, which becomes apparent when you look at the rules Amish women must follow.

-Due in large part to their strict interpretation of the Bible, the rules Amish women follow may seem out of date to outsiders.
-For instance, women are expected to be submissive to their husbands, and must wear plain clothes that cover almost everything.
-Of course, it's not just women affected by the rules in the Amish community.
-There are other practices among the Amish, including shunning, which aren't gender exclusive.
+Due in large part to their strict interpretation of the Bible, rules for Amish women may seem antiquated to outsiders.
+For instance, women must be submissive to their husbands, and need to wear plain clothes that cover almost everything.
+Of course, it's not only women affected by the severe rules in the Amish community.
+Other practices among the Amish, including shunning members, lack gender exclusivity.

-On the other hand, Amish teens get a chance to experience life without these rules by going through Rumspringa, where they can see what the modern world has to offer.
-However, their everyday life is much more restrictive, especially for women.
+Amish teens get a chance to experience life without these rules by going through Rumspringa, however, which lets them see what the modern world can offer.
+But their everyday life remains very restrictive, especially if they're women.

 They Rarely Receive A Higher Education

 For both Amish men and women, formal education stops after eighth grade.
-However, after that, Amish men may receive further education through learning agriculture practices on a farm, or by becoming an apprentice at a shop.
-Men are expected to learn a trade, since they are considered responsible for providing for their families.
-For women, some go on to become teachers after the eighth grade, but are expected to give up that job once they are married.
-Once school is over, they largely concentrate on domestic matters.
+Amish men may receive further education through learning agriculture practices on a farm, or by becoming an apprentice at a shop.
+Men typically learn a trade, since they are expected to provide for their families.

 They Must Cover Up With A "Bonnet"

-The cloth worn on an Amish woman's head is often referred to as a bonnet by outsiders, but it's actually called a "prayer covering."
-However, they often wear a bonnet on top of the covering when outside.
-The "plain color and fabric is meant to show modesty and humility," and anything that might inspire pride or be deemed too unique is unacceptable.
+The cloth worn on an Amish woman's head often gets called a bonnet by outsiders, but it's actually a "prayer covering."
+Women typically wear a bonnet on top of the covering when outside, though.

 They Are Expected To Submit To Their Husbands